elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     };

-Then let&#8217;s copy those zones into the **/var/named** directory:
+Then let's copy those zones into the **/var/named** directory:

     [root@rhel2 ~]# cp /usr/share/doc/bind-9.3.6/sample/var/named/{named.root,localhost.zone,named.local} /var/named/.

-Lastly let&#8217;s add the zones that we will be the secondary/slave DNS server for:
+Lastly let's add the zones that we will be the secondary/slave DNS server for:

     zone "local.com" {
             type slave;